wp-plugins/wp-members/readme.txt

 * Fixed issue for sidebar with redirect_to parameter set in widget settings.
 * Fixed issue for custom error messages and email comparison error for profile update (so that errors show in form update state and not on links page).
 * Fixed main options tab where checkbox may not display correct setting if unchecked.
+* Fixed translation issue for required field error where all of the message except the field name was translated.
+* Fixed issue for register shortcode page where if a user has registered, and is logging in but the login fails, display the login error message.
+* Added logic so that user_pages are not blocked (login, register, user_profile).
 * Added after_wrapper array value for wpmem_{$page}_links_args filters
 * Added a new admin api class.
 * Added utilities object class.